slub/ocrd_controller/README.md

     * via [`ocrd workflow server --processes`](#workflow-server) concurrency
 - run processes on multiple controllers.

+### Logging

+All logs are accumulated on standard output, which can be inspected via Docker:

+    docker logs ocrd_controller

 ### Visualization

 Apart from the SSH server, this currently also exposes a [webserver](https://github.com/OCR-D/ocrd-website/wiki/browse-ocrd-in-Docker) for the [OCR-D browser](https://github.com/hnesk/browse-ocrd) installed in the container:

     browse-ocrd some-document/mets.xml

-You can then access `localhost:8085` with your browser for the GUI.
+You can then access `controller:8085` with your browser for the GUI.